Dear SA music festival*, this is why I can’t work for tickets*

 “We can’t pay you, but we will happily share your content on our social media pages to increase your exposure.”

-If you’ve built an audience (seemingly of any size will qualify these days) online you will have seen these kinds of responses yourself.
+If you’ve built an audience (seemingly of any size because they almost anyone with an Instagram account qualifies as an influencer these days) online you will have seen these kinds of responses yourself.
 But as much as free tickets save me a couple of $$$, it still costs me money to go to your festival because I have to get there somehow.
 I have to eat when I’m there, I usually buy myself some drinks for the festivities and all of that comes out of my own pocket.
 So even though I can get cool Instagram shots at your festival, even though I can write some great content for my blog audience to read, even though I can vlog the whole festival on my YouTube channel, even though I can do a podcast with a musician playing your festival, it’s still going to cost me money while it costs you NOTHING.

 Let’s do the math